I. Understanding Technical Debt for Enterprise Applications

-Invariably, the problem comes down to managing technical debt.
+Invariably, the problem comes down to managing debt.
 IT organizations around the world are burdened by an estimated $1.52 trillion in technical debt, according to reporting in the Wall Street Journal.
 No wonder they have so few resources to devote to business agility and innovation.

-• Measure technical debt and work toward your Technical Debt Score.
+- Measure technical debt and work toward your Technical Debt Score.

-• Reduce technical debt with the unique zero-code approach of Unqork’s Enterprise App Cloud.
+- Eliminate technical debt with the unique zero-code approach of Unqork’s Enterprise App Cloud.

 II.
-Defining technical debt—including hidden sources
+Understanding the concept of technical debt—including hidden sources

 Gartner defines technical debt as the work that is “‘owed’ to an IT system when teams ‘borrow’ against long-term quality.”
 This generally happens because teams are forced to take shortcuts and workarounds to meet delivery deadlines.
 These shortcuts result in all kinds of problems, from performance to scalability and resilience.
 While the finance department may not include technical debts in their reporting, it functions very much like financial debt.